Categories |

 Children with agency benefit in the following ways:

 • Self-Directed Learning–They are self-directed learners.
-They take ownership of their learning, choosing what interests them and setting their own goals.
+They take ownership of their learning, choosing what interests them and setting their goals.

 • Problem-Solving Skills–Children with agency are more likely to solve problems independently, building essential problem-solving and critical-thinking skills.

 • Motivation And Engagement–Children are more motivated and engaged when they have agency.
-They are eager to explore and learn, driven by their own curiosity.
+They are eager to explore and learn, driven by their curiosity.

-• Confidence And Independence–Agency promotes confidence and independence, as children learn to trust their decisions and capabilities.
+• Confidence And Independence–Agency promotes confidence and independence as children learn to trust their decisions and capabilities.

 • Social Skills–Children develop vital social skills with agency as they learn to cooperate, negotiate, and communicate with their peers.